Executive Committee (ExCo)

 Professor David Bolton – Deputy President

-Professor Richard Verrall – Vice-President (Strategy & Planning)
+Professor Zoe Radnor – Vice-President (Strategy & Planning)

 Professor Andrew Jones – Vice-President (Research & Enterprise)

 Professor Andrew Jones joined City from Birkbeck, University of London where he was Head of the Department of Geography, Environment and Development Studies.

 Andrew is an economic geographer with research interests in globalisation, work and professional service industries.
 He is the author of over 55 peer-reviewed publications including six books and his current research considers business service industry development in China and the significance of services to the green economy.

 He is a Fellow of the Academy of Social Science and the Royal Geographical Society.

 Find out more about City's School of Arts & Social Sciences.

 Professor Stanton Newman – Vice-President (International)

 Professor Stanton Newman was appointed as Vice-President (International) (previously Pro Vice-Chancellor International) in August 2014 and is also a Professor of Health Psychology and a practising Clinical Psychologist.

 Prior to joining City in 2010, Stan was Director of the Centre for Behavioural and Social Science in Medicine at University College London.